django/django/docs/getting-started.rst

     socket = new WebSocket("ws://127.0.0.1:9000/?session_key=abcdefg");

 You can get the current session key in a template with ``{{ request.session.session_key }}``.
-Note that Channels can't work with signed cookie sessions - since only HTTP responses can set cookies, it needs a backend it can write to to separately store state.
+Note that this can't work with signed cookie sessions - since only HTTP responses can set cookies, it needs a backend it can write to to separately store state.